hoanghiepdf-star/YoungG/README.md

 - ⚙️ Custom Bot & Automation

 ## 🚀 About this project
-This repository is a demo Telegram bot used to showcase development services.
+This repository contains a demo Telegram bot used to showcase my development services.
-When users start the bot, it displays available services and confirms the bot is running.
+It demonstrates a basic bot workflow and service presentation.

 ## 🛠 Tech Stack
 - Python